naveenacharya1/Hadoop/hadoop-map-reduce/SecondarySortMR/README.md

 ({YEARMONTH,TEMPERATURE},List[TEMPERATURE]) –> Reduce –> (YEARMONTH,TEMPERATURE)
 ```

-K2 is a composite key, but inside it, the symbol part/component is referred to as the _natural_ key.
+K2 is a composite key, but inside it, the YEARMONTH part/component is referred to as the _natural_ key.
 It is the key which values will be grouped by.

 ##USE A COMPOSITE KEY COMPARATOR
 The composite key comparator is where the secondary sorting takes place.
 It compares composite key by YEARMONTH ascendingly and TEMPERATURE descendingly.
 It is shown below.
 Notice here we sort based on YEARMONTH and TEMPERATURE.
 All the components of the composite key is considered.